 This command combines the creation of a QProblem object and a calls to the function init (see Chapter 3): the input arguments1 specify the Hessian matrix, the gradient vector, the constraint matrix, the lower and upper bound vectors, the lower and upper constraints' vectors, respectively.
-Again, the Hessian has to be symmetric and positive semi-definite and all vectors must be stored as column vectors.
-It is possible to leave one or more of the input arguments 1b, ub, 1bA, ubA empty if your QP formulation does not comprise the corresponding limits.
+Again, the Hessian has to be symmetric and positive semi-definite and may be left empty if you want to solve an LP (or a QP with identity Hessian matrix).
+All vectors must be stored as column vectors.
+It is possible to leave one or more of the input arguments lb, ub, lbA, ubA empty if your QP formulation does not comprise the corresponding limits.
 Optionally, structs containing options or auxiliary inputs can be passed.